Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

-Before doing anything else, let us clean up the place. \begin{itemize} \item For notational convenience, let us assume without loss of generality that $m=0_{\rr^n}$ and $V(0_{\rr^n})=0$. \item According to \vref{lem:attr_ball} (``global existence of solutions and attracting ball''), we may assume (without loss of generality, up to changing the origin of time) that, for all $t$ in $[0,+\infty)$, \end{itemize}
+Without loss of generality, up to changing the origin of time, it may be assumed that the following properties hold. \begin{itemize} \item According to \vref{prop:attr_ball} (``global existence of solutions and attracting ball''), it may be assumed that, for all $t$ in $[0,+\infty)$, \end{itemize}